Installation Grounding Job Aid

 • Vertical: Every 36 inches

-Note: Nail cable clips are not acceptable.
+Note: Nail cable clips are also acceptable.

 Terminate the #17 messenger wire in one of the ground wire ports using the screws on the ground block.